5 Iconic British Christmas Traditions To Look Forward To

 1. The Queen’s Speech

-This tradition started in 1932 when King George V, our current Queen’s grandfather, made a speech over radio broadcast written by Rudyard Kipling himself.
+This Christmas tradition started in 1932 when King George V, our current Queen’s grandfather, made a speech over radio broadcast written by Rudyard Kipling himself.
 Originally meant to boost morale during difficult times, such as World War II, the speech has developed into an annual reflection, a royal summary of the year from the most British perspective out there.

 2. Adverts For The Big Supermarkets